hsjharvey/Option-Pricing/README.md

 <br/>

-Final predicted price is the average of all the simulated price at time T (column T).
+The final predicted price is the average of all the simulated prices at time T (column T).

 | Stock price | h | 2h  | 3h | ... |T-h|T|
 | :---------: |:---------:| -----:| -----:| -----:| -----:|----:|